 Freestanding houses are few and far between in Zurich and those looking for a family-friendly property should extend their accommodation search to the outlying suburbs of the city.

 Across the board, property in Zurich is expensive and expats will need to set aside a large portion of their monthly budget to cover rent.

 Central Zurich consists of 12 districts (kreis), each of which contains between one and four neighbourhoods.
 Expats should familiarise themselves with all of these and look for housing in the specific area that best suits their priorities.

 The majority of expats in Zurich receive some form of assistance from their employer when it comes to securing a property.
 For those who are not lucky enough to have this sort of help, the best starting point is online.
 There are various property portals and online property sections of local newspapers where available properties are listed.
 Searching online also gives expats the chance to get an idea of what is available before they relocate to Zurich.

-If this fails, the next option is to use an estate agent.
+Failing this, the next option is to use an estate agent.
 These professionals have an intimate knowledge of Zurich's property market and are best placed to find new arrivals a home that meets all of their requirements.
 They can also alert renters to properties that haven't yet been publicly advertised.

 Because of the competitive accommodation market in Zurich, once expats have found a suitable property, they will need to act quickly to secure the rental contract.